Uluak-alt/vibe-switch/README.md

 **Transform your AI prompts with expert personalities**

-Vibe Switch is a Chrome extension that injects 30+ expert vibes into ChatGPT, Claude, and Gemini.
+Vibe Switch is a Chrome extension that injects 30+ expert vibes into ChatGPT and Gemini.
 Get professional writing, creative storytelling, technical expertise, and more - all with a single click.

 🌐 **Website:** https://uluak-alt.github.io/vibe-switch/